 The Evolution of Form

 And so begins the journey of Self-realization.
-Splitting itself off into myriad sparks, or souls, each with the full power and potential of the whole, consciousness-spirit condenses into thought, then energy, and then physical form, which is the furthest it can possibly get from its source.
+Splitting itself off into myriad sparks, or souls, each with the full power and potential of the whole, consciousness-spirit condenses into thought, then energy, and then matter, which is the furthest it can possibly get from its source.
 In truth, the soul never leaves home, it only appears to do so.
 Nevertheless, each spark begins its voyage as a seemingly most-separate, most-limited, first-conscious physical form – forgetting that it’s the cause of its own amnesia.

 Starting from this ontological primitive, each soul-spark evolves across aeons of time through successively advanced physical forms, slowly approximating its return to the source.
 To give a rough sense of just how long this is, spiritual teacher Ram Dass illustrated: